Mick West: Academic work

+Metabunk

 The discussion on the "Contrail Science" website eventually expanded to include other conspiracy theories, including that of 9/11.
 So West decided to create another website, "Metabunk", to expand the discussion to other alternative beliefs.
 Metabunk covers such topics as pseudoscience, UFOs and the paranormal.
 The website also includes a forum, "Skydentify", where West invites people to send photos and videos of UFOs and supposed ghosts.
 He analyzes these using his background in video game programming and Photoshop, and then he and other forum members attempt to explain what the photos and videos are actually depicting.
 They also discuss the best way to communicate the results of their debunking investigations.
 Analysis from West and other experts on Metabunk has been cited in generalist publications.

 West describes the objective of his work as attempting to get people out of the "rabbit hole" of conspiratorial thinking.
 "Chemtrails is a surprisingly popular theory; it's right up there with things like the 9/11 conspiracy theories," he says.
 "It all stems from a fundamental distrust of science and authority.
 You are always going to get a percentage of people who are true believers.
 My goal is to minimize that as much as possible, stop people falling for it, and help them get out as easily as possible."